chocolatey-community/chocolatey-test-environment/ReadMe.md

     * Clipboard disabled - `v.customize ["modifyvm", :id, "--clipboard", "disabled"]`
     * Drag and Drop disabled - `v.customize ["modifyvm", :id, "--draganddrop", "disabled"]`

 ## Troubleshooting

 You get this error: "A Vagrant environment or target machine is required to run this command.
 Run `vagrant init` to create a new Vagrant environment.
 Or, get an ID of a target machine from `vagrant global-status` to run this command on.
-A final option is to change to a directory with a Vagrantfile and to try again." - please cd into the vagrant subdirectory of this repo and try again.
+A final option is to change to a directory with a Vagrantfile and to try again." - please ensure you are on the correct working directory (where this ReadMe and `Vagrantfile` is) of this repo and try again.